-- .
-Ms. Sawhney's compensation at Infosys is not directly impacted by the purchases by the Company; and - the amounts involved in these transactions, particularly in comparison to the fiscal 2022 net revenue of the Company and Infosys, are not material.
+• the amounts involved in these transactions, particularly in comparison to the fiscal 2023 net revenue of the Company and Grainger, are not material.

 On the basis of these considerations and the materials and the standards described above, the Board determined that each of Gary L. Collar, Helen W. Cornell, Joy M. Greenway, Daniel C. Hillenbrand, Neil S. Novich, Dennis W. Pullin, Jennifer W. Rumsey, Inderpreet Sawhney, and Stuart A. Taylor, II is independent, including for all purposes with respect to their Committee memberships.
 The Board determined that Kimberly K. Ryan does not meet the director independence standards because of her current service as President and CEO of the Company.
 Accordingly, Ms. Ryan does not serve on the Audit, Compensation, or NCG Committees of the Board of Directors.